kharkate155/Dataeaze/README.md

 ## For JAVA Run

-Combine file mycsv load into hsqldb by using java code in src in prat folder
+Combine file mycsv load into hsqldb by using java code in src of prat folder